-jq like tool for markdown processing
+jq-like command-line tool for markdown processing

 What is mq?